Step One – Creating the Survey

 Do not skip this step!
 You do not want to get to the end of the process and not have the data you need to achieve your specific goal or goals.

-There are two different types of survey questions: scaled and open-ended.
+There are two basic types of survey questions: scaled and open-ended.
 Lets talk about scaled questions first, technically called quantitative questions.
 These are the ones where you are asked to agree or disagree with a statement (survey question).

 Your objectives will determine the scaled survey questions that you want to ask.
 This is the area where many research projects fail, but the designers do not know that the project has failed until later in the process, or even years later.
 The scaled survey questions are the heart of the survey research, and they must be written in a way that does not bias the survey responses while still collecting the data that is needed to achieve the stated goals.
-Please see Survey Questions for additional information.
+Please see Survey Question Design for additional information.

 One consideration is to use standardized survey questions, rather than writing your own survey questions from scratch.
 This is exactly what all good survey research firms will recommend.
 Standardized survey questions have already been tested and validated.
 This way you will be assured that the data you collect is clean and free from biases.
 You may be saying right now that you are unique and that no “standard” questions could be used on your survey.
 This is not true.
 Because so many have thought that, you will find that there are standardized questions to address virtually anything you might want to measure.
-And, you will find that the standardized survey questions used to measure customer satisfaction or employee satisfaction, or any number of other topics can be used very successfully across all organizations.
+And, you will find that the standardized survey questions used to measure customer satisfaction or employee engagement, or any number of other topics can be used very successfully across all organizations.

 One huge advantage of using standardized survey questions is that this makes it possible for you to benchmark or compare your survey responses to survey responses that have already been collected from your specific industry.
-For example, this allows you to know if your customer service or employee satisfaction in the hospitality industry or any other industry is poor or excellent or somewhere in between.
+For example, this allows you to know if your customer service or employee engagement in the hospitality industry or any other industry is poor or excellent or somewhere in between.
 This is invaluable information when it’s time to design your action plans to use the survey data to achieve your stated goals.
 Benchmarking data can usually only be obtained from a professional survey research firm.
 NBRI’s benchmarking database is known as ClearPath Benchmarking.

 You may also want to ask demographic questions so that you can divide your collected data into various segments.
 You may want to ask gender, age, and other basic information so that you can determine that 24-35 year old women are most pleased with your customer service, or 45-60 year old males are your most unhappy employees, etc.